spencerwozniak/anki_cards/README.md

 <img src="images/front_example.png" alt="front_example" width="500"/>
 <img src="images/back_example.png" alt="back_example" width="500"/>

-*Note: This code was adapted from the style used by [MileDown's MCAT deck](https://www.reddit.com/r/Mcat/comments/cckw41/my_anki_deck/) and was generated with the assistance of GPT-4.*
+*Note: This code was adapted from the style used by [MileDown's MCAT deck](https://www.reddit.com/r/Mcat/comments/cckw41/my_anki_deck/) and was written with the assistance of GPT-4.*

 Features: